ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Why Letting Go of Kubernetes Worked for Us</blockquote>

 <h3>4.
-The Atlantic Meridional Overturning Circulation (AMOC)’s Missing Puzzle Piece - <a href="https://medium.com/the-new-climate/the-atlantic-meridional-overturning-circulation-amoc-s-missing-puzzle-piece-63665f73b0d3" target="_blank" rel="noopener noreferrer">link</a></h3>
+Daisy The AI Granny Is 2024’s Best AI Use Case - <a href="https://medium.com/entrepreneur-s-handbook/daisy-the-ai-granny-is-2024s-best-ai-use-case-3c20ce08835e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The New Climate.`**
+✍️ **posted by `Entrepreneurship Handbook`**

-<blockquote>On why collapse could be much closer than predicted: what happens when the Atlantic Ocean’s heart stops beating?</blockquote>
+<blockquote>How I learned first-hand why use cases are the difference between success and failure with AI</blockquote>

 <h3>5.
-AI Has Officially Hit A Dead End - <a href="https://medium.com/predict/ai-has-officially-hit-a-dead-end-cf260ae5b2de" target="_blank" rel="noopener noreferrer">link</a></h3>
+Betting on BECCS: Limits to the Paris Agreement - <a href="https://medium.com/the-new-climate/betting-on-beccs-limits-to-the-paris-agreement-08ceba30f1a1" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Predict`**
+✍️ **posted by `The New Climate.`**

-<blockquote>And the repercussions will be catastrophic.</blockquote>
+<blockquote>The dirty truth about carbon capture and storage — the world’s best bet at avoiding catastrophic climate change.</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/relationships/recommended target="_blank" rel="noopener noreferrer">Relationships</a></h1>